giacomo-santoni/SC-project/README.md

 Is the function for loading _drdf_ files.
 It takes as input the name of the _drdf_ file and it returns a list, where each element is composed of 2 objects: the number of the event and a dictionary.
 The dictionary gives us information on the photons arrived on the camera: the keys are the names of the cameras and the values are matrices 32x32 where each element represents the number of photons that hit a pixel.
 This number isn't an integer since it is extracted from the electronic signal.

 In this project, simulated data are used since the experiment is still being built.
 They are in _.drdf_ format, created by the researchers of the DUNE group.
-Data are stored in 2 _"response.drdf"_ files, each generated after a simulation of 1000 events (i.e. charged particle interaction in the detector with photons production) with 60 and 58 camera configuration.
+The data used in this project are stored in 2 _"response.drdf"_ files, each generated after a simulation of 1000 events (i.e. charged particle interaction in the detector with photons production) with 60 and 58 camera configuration.
 They are organized as a list, where each element is composed of 2 objects: the number of the event and a dictionary.
 The dictionary gives us information on the photons arrived on the camera: the keys are the names of the cameras and the values are matrices 32x32 where each element represents the number of photons arrived in a pixel.
 This number isn't integer since it considers the electronic signal.
-Since the files are too The code for the import of these data is in **Preprocessing.py**.
+Since the files are too heavy to be uploaded in the GitHub repo or Google Drive, the info of interest were taken and saved into a numpy file.
+Then, the files have been uploaded in Google Drive.

-Thus, these data are stored in a matrix of (cameras x events).
-This matrix has then been arranged in an array, where each element is a matrix representing a single camera 32x32.
-These rearrangements are presented in **Preprocessing.py**.
+N.B.
+CARICARLI SUL DRIVE e poi vedere se

 # 2.2 True Data